50 Afghan civilians killed in US drone strike, Taliban attack

 It, however, stated that the nationwide implementation of the cashless policy would take effect from March 31, 2020.

-The CBN explained that transactions will attract three per cent processing fees for withdrawal and two per cent processing fees for lodgment of amounts above N500,000 for individual accounts.
+The CBN explained that transactions will attract three per cent processing fees for withdrawal and two per cent processing fees for lodgement of amounts above N500,000 for individual accounts.

 Similarly, corporate accounts will attract five per cent processing fees for withdrawal and three per cent processing fee for lodgement of amounts above N3 million.